decred/dcrdex/client/cmd/bisonw-desktop/README.md

 ## macOS (darwin)

 Build with `./pkg/pkg-darwin.sh` for `amd64` MacOS machines.
 If running on an `arm64` machine, you'll need to build with `TARGETS=darwin/arm64 ./pkg/pkg-darwin.sh` instead.
 The `.dmg` click installer can be located in **./pkg/installers** after a successful build.

+Due to a problem with darwinkit, the maximum golang version that can be used to build the darwin application is 1.24.8.